What is a balance bike?

 The average use period is 3 years, which makes the cost per year quite low.

 There are few things that can get broken on a balance bike, so they can be inherited or resold when you no longer get any use out of them.
+Popular brands, such as Strider balance bike, also maintain a good resale value over years.

 Balance bikes are basically repair-free.